 Managers cite firing employees as the job they most hate to do.
 Sometimes, however, terminating a staff person’s employment is the best step to take for your organization.
-Sometimes terminating a person’s employment is the kindest action you can take for the person.
+Sometimes terminating a person’s employment is the kindest action you can take for the employee, too.
+Some employment relationships were never meant to work.

-Because employment termination can take many forms, depending on the circumstances, we’ll take a look at immediate termination for cause and termination for non-performance due to lack of productivity or a general mismatch of employee, job, and company.
+Because employment termination can take many forms, depending on the circumstances, let's take a look at immediate termination for cause and termination for non-performance due to a lack of productivity or a general mismatch of the employee, job, and company.

 Immediate Employment Termination for Cause